Sodabeh-Taherpanah/react-tips-example/interview_javascript.md

 ** arrow function**
-Use to keep the context of this
+Use to keep the context of this .No this Binding: Arrow functions do not have their own this context.
+Instead, they inherit the this value from their surrounding lexical scope.
+This makes arrow functions particularly useful in situations like callback functions or within object methods where the traditional function may not have access to the desired this value.